cerence/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `user_data` - (Optional, Available in 1.81.0+) Windows instances support batch and PowerShell scripts.
 If your script file is larger than 1 KB, we recommend that you upload the script to Object Storage Service (OSS) and pull it through the internal endpoint of your OSS bucket.
 * `exclude_autoscaler_nodes` - (Optional, Available in 1.88.0+) Exclude autoscaler nodes from `worker_nodes`. default: false
 * `node_name_mode` - (Optional, Available in 1.88.0+) Each node name consists of a prefix, an IP substring, and a suffix.
 For example, if the node IP address is 192.168.0.55, the prefix is aliyun.com, IP substring length is 5, and the suffix is test, the node name will be aliyun.com00055test.
+* `service_account_issuer` - (Optional, ForceNew, Available in 1.89.0+) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
+Set this to `"kubernetes.default.svc"` to enable the Token Volume Projection feature (requires specifying `api_audiences` as well).
+* `api_audiences` - (Optional, ForceNew, Available in 1.89.0+) A list of API audiences for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm).
+Set this to `["kubernetes.default.svc"]` if you want to enable the Token Volume Projection feature (requires specifying `service_account_issuer` as well.
+>>>>>>> 4bee3567... adjust documentation to include version availability

 #### Addons
 It is a new field since 1.75.0.
 You can specific network plugin,log component,ingress component and so on.